Morsmalleo/AhMyth/Dev/Updating_AhMyth.md

 - Add the `.smali` attribute to the end of "ApplicationLoader".

-Once I had do that quickly, I then added the `find -name` syntax command, and ran it to locate the Hookable Launcher Activity smali file.
+Once I had done that quickly, I then added the `find -name` syntax command, and ran it to locate the Hookable Launcher Activity smali file.

 The full command used to locate the Hookable Launcher Activity smali file.